ardatan/graphql-tools/docs/source/resolvers.md

 }
 ```

-### addSchemaLevelResolveFunction(schema, rootResolveFunction)
+### addSchemaLevelResolver(schema, rootResolveFunction)

 Some operations, such as authentication, need to be done only once per query.
-Logically, these operations belong in an obj resolve function, but unfortunately GraphQL-JS does not let you define one. `addSchemaLevelResolveFunction` solves this by modifying the GraphQLSchema that is passed as the first argument.
+Logically, these operations belong in a schema level resolver field resolver, but unfortunately GraphQL-JS does not let you define one. `addSchemaLevelResolver` solves this by modifying the GraphQLSchema that is passed as the first argument.

 ## Companion tools